An Asteroid The Size Of The Burj Khalifa Will Fly Past The Earth On February 4

 — TomoNews US (@TomoNewsUS) January 19, 2018

-One of the reasons for the hyped news reports about the 2002 AJ129 could be because NASA classifies all asteroids larger than 460 feet (140 meters) that fly closer than 4.65 million miles (7.48 million km) to Earth as a ‘potentially hazardous” object.
+One of the reasons for the hyped news reports about the 2002 AJ129 could be because NASA classifies all asteroids larger than 460 feet (140 meters) that fly closer than 4.65 million miles (7.48 million km) to Earth as a “potentially hazardous” object.